hangrybear666/10-devops-bootcamp__kubernetes/README.md

 DESCRIPTION DETAIL

 The main projects are:
+- A simple app with ConfigMap, (unencrypted/insecure) Secret and Service in k8s cluster
+- A simple app with ConfigMap File and Secret File Volume Mounting for initializing containers with custom files

+The bonus projects are:
 - An ArgoCD deployment in Kubernetes following GitOps principles for declarative configuration versioning and storage.
+- An nginx reverse proxy to route external traffic into a remote linux VPS to an ingress-nginx-controller which forwards the requests to an internal service

 ## Setup